 Median property tax on the state's median home value of $200,400 is $2,098, according to the Tax Foundation.

 Tax breaks for seniors: The Senior Citizen Property Tax Deferral Program allows people age 65 or older, whose household income is $60,000 or less, to defer a portion of the property tax on their home.
 The program limits the maximum amount of property tax to 3% of total household income.
 The deferred tax is paid by the state to the county.
 Interest, at an annually adjusted rate not to exceed 5%, will be charged on this loan, and a lien will attach to your property.

 Minnesota has no inheritance tax.
-But it does have an estate tax, with an exclusion of $1 million.
+But it does have an estate tax, with an exclusion of $1.2 million in 2014, $1.4 million in 2015, and increasing gradually to $2 million in 2018.
 The maximum estate tax rate is 16%.

 Editor's Picks From Kiplinger